yycunc/FIREcaller/README.md

 #### Define whether to remove the ENCODE black list regions

 The ENCODE blacklist regions are described [here](https://www.nature.com/articles/s41598-019-45839-z).
 The EBL variable in the mappability file is an indicator of whether it is a black list region (1) or not (0).
+The ENCODE blacklist regions can be downloaded here https://sites.google.com/site/anshulkundaje/projects/blacklists.

 ```{r define whether to remove ENCODE black list regions, message=FALSE}
 rm_EBL <- TRUE